rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 ## Your turn

-Next complete the exercise.
+Now complete the lab exercise.

 Signs of success:

 * You have a running instance of RStudio Connect
 * You have working email integration
 * You have multiple users, and you can log in using their LDAP credentials